massinger/disposable-mailbox-docker/README.md

 ## Usage

 Please note that our image requires a webserver (configured for php-fpm) in front of it, as it only exposes the php files itself.
 That means you can not run the container by itself.
-It is higly recommended to use our provided docker-compose file which you can find [right here](https://github.com/konstantingoretzki/disposable-mailbox-docker/blob/master/docker-compose.yml).
+It is highly recommended to use our provided docker-compose file which you can find [right here](https://github.com/konstantingoretzki/disposable-mailbox-docker/blob/master/docker-compose.yml).

 To get everything up and running, just follow these steps: